stacks-network/stacks-core/.github/test-timings/README.md

 `BITCOIN_BATCH_COUNT` controls the runner count independently from the `BATCH_SIZE` per-runner cap.

 The Bitcoin file records every integration test.
-The unit file records only tests taking at least five seconds, which keeps the file small while distributing the fast remainder evenly.
+The unit file records tests taking at least one second; retaining that middle tier prevents their aggregate cost from drifting into one partition.
 Unknown tests use the observed 75th percentile as a conservative default.

 ## Refreshing timings